 AI HORSES AT THE GALLOP

-In the first of its kind, Fortnum Simms, Master of the aforesaid hunt, has replaced their equine mounts with AI horses in an attempt to increase the potency of their killings.
+In the first of its kind, Fortnum Simms, Master of the Derbyshire District Hunt, has replaced their equine mounts with AI horses in an attempt to increase their ruthless efficiency.

 ‘Until now we have been mainly reliant on our pack of hounds to sniff out our prey,’ he explained.
 ‘But I will be dashed if that isn’t the most unproductive use of their abilities.
 It’s no good taking up the chase in all our pomp and regalia trusting a dog has got it right.
-Why, on one occasion we spent all of a Bank Holiday afternoon in pursuit only to converge upon a poor cocker spaniel that was on heat.
-Her owners had taken her on a day trip to Buxton.
-Suffice it to say that they got her done at the next available opportunity as the experience wasn’t one either they or we would want repeating.’
+Why, on one occasion we spent all of a Bank Holiday afternoon in pursuit only to converge upon a poor cocker spaniel that was on heat.’

 Fortnum Simms also emphasized the frustration his colleagues feel when the hounds don’t pick up the scent.

 ‘We cannot be guaranteed a good chase and kill every time we venture out and this somewhat limits our appeal in acquiring new members.
-Well, that and the forty grand membership fee.
-And the hounds cannot be expected to latch onto the odour of our target if say the cursed blighter is two hundred miles away.
-But this is where the beauty of the AI horses comes in.’
+Well, that and the forty grand membership fee.’

 These super intelligent horses obtained by the Derbyshire District Hunt are considered a godsend.

 ‘Our previous non intellectual horses were just fed hay and the occasional sugar lump,’ Simms observed.
-‘But these AI horses are so much more productive.
-Instead they are fed on information about our prey and it enables them to think like them and be able to accurately guess where they are currently located.
+‘But these AI horses are fed on information about our prey and it enables them to think like them and be able to accurately guess where they are currently located.
 The fruitless chase is a thing of the past.
 We are now a ruthlessly efficient killing machine.’

 There are spin offs that have also proved beneficial to the elite owners of these equine intelligentsia.